Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/clickhouse-configs.md

 id: "clickhouse-configs"
 ---

-# TODO: Changes done only to track which pieces of documentation has been already moved.
-This is not the final version of this file

 ## Documentation

-See the [ClickHouse website](https://clickhouse.com/docs/integrations/dbt) for the full `dbt-clickhouse` documentation entry.
+All ClickHouse configuration documentation has been moved to the [ClickHouse website](https://clickhouse.com/docs/integrations/dbt) to maintain a single source of truth.
+Please visit this page for complete and up-to-date information about the ClickHouse adapter.